 Moreover, for $k=2$ the cone $C$ equals the cone $C_S$ which is the output Algorithm~\ref{alg:tree assoc to seq}.
-Conversely, for every maximal cone $C\subset \trop(\Gr(2,\mathbb C^n))$ there exists an iterated sequence such that the induced toric degenerations are isomorphic. \end{theorem*}
+Conversely, for every maximal cone $C\subset \trop(\Gr(2,\mathbb{C}^{n}))$ there exists an iterated sequence $S$ such that the induced toric degenerations of $C$ and $S$ are equivalent. \end{theorem*}

-\begin{remark} Combining with the results of \cite{BFFHL}, where toric degenerations of $\Gr(2,\mathbb C^n)$ from plabic graphs are studied, our main result implies that iterated sequences not only recover all possible toric degenerations of $\Gr(2,\mathbb C^n)$ constructed using the tropical Grassmannian, but also all those constructed using cluster algebras (as in \cite{RW17}).
+\begin{remark} Combining with the results of \cite{BFFHL}, where toric degenerations of $\Gr(2,\mathbb C^n)$ from plabic graphs are studied, our main result implies that iterated sequences not only recover all possible toric degenerations of $\Gr(2,\mathbb C^n)$ constructed using the tropical Grassmannian, but also all those constructed using plabic graphs (as in \cite{RW17}).
 Said differently, up to equivalence of toric degenerations the following sets are in one-to-one correspondence: